ElPatron100/Library-Recommender-Team-Migros/README.md

 | 9235 | Commentaire du Code pénal suisse / (Art.
 1-110) | Logoz, Paul | Delachaux et Niestlé | droit pénal--Suisse--[manuel] |
 | 3818 | Petar & Liza | Sekulić-Struja, Miroslav | Actes Sud | Bandes dessinées |

+**_Table 1: Example of the item dataset_**

 The visualization below highlights the dominant keywords within the library's **Subjects** metadata, revealing a clear geographic and thematic focus.

 The term **"Suisse"** is the most frequent descriptor, appearing in over 3,000 records.
 Following this geographic marker, the dataset is categorized by literary forms, such as **"Bandes dessinées"** (comics) and **"Romans"** (novels).
 Additionally, academic and topical keywords like **"enseignement"** (education), **"droit"** (law), and **"histoire"** (history) appear with significant frequency.

 ![Top Keywords](top_keywords.png)

-**_Table 1: Example of the item dataset_**
+**_Graph 2: Top Keywords in the Subject Dataset_**

 ## 🛠 Methodology & Algorithms
 Our approach evolved from basic collaborative filtering to a complex hybrid system that integrates user behavior with book metadata and readers' behaviours.

 ### 1. Collaborative Filtering (CF)
-We began by implementing two foundational collaborative filtering techniques using **Cosine Similarity** to measure the relationship between vectors in our interaction matrix.
+We began by implementing two foundational collaborative filtering techniques using **Jaccard Similarity** to measure the relationship between vectors in our interaction matrix.

 * **User-User CF:** This method identifies "neighbor" users who have similar rental histories.
 If User A and User B have both rented several of the same books, the system recommends other books rented by User B to User A.
 * **Item-Item CF:** This method focuses on the relationships between books rather than users.
 It calculates similarity based on how often two books are rented by the same people.
 If a student rents a book on "Sociology," the system identifies other books with high similarity scores to that item.